-The Panamanian Government has enacted Law number 52 dated October 27th 2016 (hereinafter identified as “Law 52”), requiring companies and private interest foundations; that do not carry out operations to be completed or that will not have effects in the Republic of Panama, to keep accounting records and maintain documents confirming their operation and activities as of January 1st 2017.
+The Panamanian Government has enacted Law number 52 dated October 27th 2016 (hereinafter identified as “Law 52”), requiring companies and private interest foundations; that do not carry out operations to be executed or that will not have effects in the Republic of Panama, to keep accounting records and maintain supporting documentation confirming their operation and activities as of January 1st 2017.

-The new legislation defines the “accounting records” as the information that clearly and precisely states the legal entities’ commercial operations, assets, passives and their patrimony, allowing the validation of their financial status as well as the preparation of financial statements for said legal entities.
+This legislation defines the “accounting records” as the information that clearly and precisely states the legal entities’ commercial operations, assets, liabilities and their patrimony, allowing the validation of their financial status as well as the preparation of financial statements for said legal entities.

-The “support documentation” confirming their operation and activities include the contracts, titles, statements of account, invoices, receipts or any other document that validates the transactions and operations executed by a legal entity.
+The “supporting documentation” confirming their operation and activities include the contracts, titles, statements of account, invoices, receipts or any other document that validates the transactions and operations executed by a legal entity.

 The accounting records and support documentation must be kept and be available in the legal entity’s file for a period of five (5) years, counted as of the last day of the calendar year on which the transactions or operations were executed or as of the last day of the calendar year on which the legal entity ceases its operations.

-Concerning those cases in which these documents are kept in places other than the Registered Agent’s office, the legal entities are obliged to provide the following information in writing to their Registered Agent:
+In those cases where these documents are kept in places other than the Registered Agent’s office, the legal entities are obliged to provide the following information in writing to their Registered Agent:

 The legal entities must confirm their Registered Agent in writing any change of address, of the contact person or contact details concerning their accounting records and support documentation, within a period of fifteen (15) labor days, counted as of the date on which these changes were approved.

-In the event the legal entity does not provide the accounting records and the support documentation to the Registered Agent within the above mentioned period, the Registered Agent is obliged to present its resignation and stop acting as the entity’s Registered Agent.
+In the event that the legal entity does not provide the accounting records and the support documentation to the Registered Agent within the above mentioned period, the Registered Agent is obliged to resign and stop acting as the entity’s Registered Agent.